grantchen2003/insight-cli/README.md

 ## Contributing

 Interested in contributing?
-Please read our [contribution guidelines](./CONTRIBUTING.md) to get started.
+Please read the [contribution guidelines](./CONTRIBUTING.md) to get started.

 ## License

 This project is licensed under the [MIT License](./LICENSE).